kevinlawler/kona/README.md

 To get perspective on the progression to the latest reincarnation see https://shakti.com/database-software-history/

+A note on the unusual style of C code:  It attempts to replicate the style of Arthur Whitney.
+A striking original example is contained in file https://github.com/tavmem/buddy/blob/master/a/b.c.
+There are 2 versions of the buddy memory allocation system.
+The first is in 11 lines in Whitney's style.
+The second is in well documented traditional C (almost 750 lines).

 Mailing Lists
 -------------
 [kona-user](https://groups.google.com/forum/#!forum/kona-user) is about using the Kona programming language.